neutrinoceros/inifix/README.md

 supports a small superset of it.

 The key differences are:
 - `inifix` supports section-free definitions.
-This means confifuration files from [FARGO 3D](https://fargo3d.bitbucket.io) are also supported.
+This means configuration files from [FARGO 3D](https://fargo3d.bitbucket.io) are also supported.
 - in `inifix`, strings can be escaped using `'` or `"`.
 This allows to have whitespaces in string values and to force string type decoding where numeric